spikeydragoon/Cross-Ark-Chat/README.md

 For Discord Settings.
 * `DiscordChannelID` is the id of the channel you want the bot to send all the chat messages to and from.
 * `TribeLogsDiscordChannelID` is the id of the channel you want the bot to send tribe logs to if you have them enabled.
 Note this can be the same as the DiscordChannelID if you want both to show in same chat.
+* `AdminCommandsDiscordChannelID` is the id of the channel you want the bot to send admin commands to if you have them enabled.
+* `SupportChannelID` is the id of the channel you want the bot to send support tickets to if enabled.
 * `prefix` is the tag you use in discord when sending commands.
+* `DiscordChatPrefix` is the chat prefix used in-game when sending messages from discord.
 * `DiscordToken` is the Discord Bot Token required for the bot to connect to your server.
 * `ShowAdminCommands` tells the bot to either show or hide admin commands. `true` is to show commands and `false` is to hide them.
+* `SendAdminCommandsToOWnChannel` tells the bot to send admin commands to its own channel. `true` is to give admin commands its own discord channe. `false` is to keep them going to the same channel if showadmincommands is enabled.
 * `ShowChatPrefixInDiscord` tells the bot to either show or hide the chat prefix in discord.
 This is mainly for people who only have one server. `true` shows the chat prefix(MapName) in discord `false` hides the prefix.
 * `ShowTribeLogsInChat` tells the bot to either show or hide tribe logs in discord.
 This only matters if you have show Tribe logs in Rcon enabled in your Ark Server Settings.
 * `SendTribeLogsToOwnChannel` tells the bot to send tribe logs to their own discord channels.
 ShowTribeLogsInChat must be enabled.
 * `SendServerChatToOwnChannel` tells the bot to send server chat to their own discord channels.
 * `UsePrefixToSendChat` tells the bot to use the PrefixToSendChat or not.
 If true you have to type the prefix first before your message will be sent.
 Example /cc hello
+* `UseSupportPrefix` tells the bot to use the SupportPrefix or not.
+If `true` when you type the supportprefix before your message it will send a message to a set discord channel.
+Example /help my dinoes are stuck.
+* `PingRoleName` tells the bot to ping the set rolename in the support channel or not. `true` it will ping the discord role when it sends a message. `false` it will only send the message it will not ping anyone.
 * `PrefixToSendChat` is the prefix that will be used if UsePrefixToSendChat is true.
 This prefix must be typed before the message to send chat.
 Example /cc hello
+* `SupportPrefix` is the prefix that will be used if UseSupportPrefix is true.
+This prefix must be typed before the messaage to send the message to the support channel.
+Example /help my dinos are stuck.
+* `SupportRoleToPing` tell the bot which discord rolename to ping if pingrolename is true.
+Discord role must match the role name exzactly as its listed in your discord server roles tab.
+This is case sensitive.

 Example of adding more than one server to the bot.
 Notice the , is required for each additional server however the last one doesnt have one.
 This is important as if you dont put the , where needed the bot will not work.